Markdown to reStructuredText converter

 Note: do not use .. include:: file directive to include markdown file even if in the markdown file, please use .. mdinclude:: file instead.

-In the reST’s directive, markdown is not available.
+In the reST’s directives, markdown is not available.
 Please write in reST.

 If you find any bug or unexpected behaviour, please report it to Issues.